Skip to main content

 About

-Total Chaos is a single player action adventure game with a horror theme.
+Total Chaos is a single player role playing game with mystery and post-apocalyptic themes.
 It was developed by Trigger Happy Interactive and was released on November 20, 2025.
 It received mostly positive reviews from critics and positive reviews from players.

 Skip User Reviews